rakus/quick_change_directory/README.md

 All index files are held in the directory `~/.qc`.

-### Normal and Extension Indexes
+### Normal and Extended Indexes

 This indexes are normal text files with one directory name per line.

 Normal indexes have the file extension `.index` and are always searched by qc.

-Extension indexes have the file extension `.index.ext` and are only searched when qc is called with the option `-e`.
+Extended indexes have the file extension `.index.ext` and are only searched when qc is called with the option `-e`.

 The indexes are defined in the file `~/.qc/qc-index.list`.